AndyMc3000/ci-ms2-party-chef/README.md

 I used the following technologies, services, and devices to develop, style, deploy, and test the Pary Chef website;
 <br>
-* HTML5 - The site was develop using HTML5 markup language.
+* HTML5 - The site was developed using HTML5 markup language.
 * CSS3 - The site was styled and in some cases made responsive using CSS3.
 * JavaScript - Used for MyMenu functionality, Google Map, and EmailJS service.
-* Bootstrap - I used the Bootstrap framework for implementing some sections and features.
+* Bootstrap - I used the Bootstrap framework for implementing some sections and features of the website.
-* EmailJS - Used to send Form and MyMenu list data by email to users and to Party Chef.
+* EmailJS - I used the EmailJS email service to send Form and MyMenu list data by email to users and to Party Chef.
 * GitHub - I set up a free repository on GitHub.com to maintain a master of all website files, content, and resources.
 * GitPod - I used the free GitPod.io Integrated Development Environment to write and develop the code for the website.
-* Github Pages - I used the free GitHub Pages to deploy/publish the live website on the web.
+* Github Pages - I used the free GitHub Pages hosting service to deploy/publish the live website on the internet.
 * Balsamiq - I used the Balsamiq application to create the website sitemap and webpage wireframes.
-* W3C validators - used to validate HTML5 and CSS3 code.
+* W3C validators - I used the W3C HTML5 and CSS3 code validators to validate my HTML and CSS.
+* JSHint - I used jshint.com to validate my JavaScript code.
 * Responsive Viewer - I used a Chrome Browser Extension called Responsive Viewer to emulate the presentation of the website on multiple device sizes and types.
 * AmIResponsive - I used the [AmIResponsive](http://ami.responsivedesign.is/) webpage to view site responsiveness across devices.
 * Apple Preview - I used the Apple Preview image editor application to crop and resize photo's and images.